 Q: Is the New Jersey Agricultural Society part of the state Department of Agriculture or the USDA?

-A: The New Jersey Agricultural Society is not part of the state department or the USDA, although we do receive grant funding to support some of our programs through the state NJDA and federal USDA.
+A: The NJ Agricultural Society is not part of the state department or the USDA, although we do receive grant funding to support some of our programs through the state NJDA and federal USDA.

-The Ag Society is a registered 501(c)3 non-profit organization.
+The NJ Agricultural Society is a registered 501(c)3 non-profit organization.

 Q: What is gleaning?